raebann/portfolio-jekyll-theme/README.md

 Markdown is a markup language for formatting documents (_e.g._ adding headers, bold and italic text, or links) in plain text.
 It's much more limited than HTML in terms of layout capabilities and flexibility, but also much simpler to use.
 Here we use it to define the contents of the project pages.
 This is the format you'll be using most.
 There are plenty of [very](https://www.markdownguide.org/cheat-sheet/) [good](https://commonmark.org/help/) [guides](https://guides.github.com/features/mastering-markdown/) to learn Markdown, so I won't be going over the basics here.

-> Markdown implementations tend to differ from one another, so your mileage may vary with any specific guide.
-Generally speaking the most common features are consistent, but if all else fails [this guide](https://kramdown.gettalong.org/quickref.html) should be the authoritative one for this site, since that's the Markdown version being used.
+> Markdown implementations tend to differ slightly from one another, so your mileage may vary with any specific guide.
+Generally speaking the most common features are consistent, but if all else fails [this reference](https://kramdown.gettalong.org/quickref.html) should be the authoritative one for this site, since that's the Markdown version being used.

 #### Others